 6. Registration Refund

 Some car buyers, particularly 1800 Salvage, specialise in purchasing unregistered vehicles.
 This means that upon selling your write-off, we normally request any remaining registration on your vehicle be refunded to you by VicRoads.
-This can be done by taking your license plates and paperwork to VicRoads to get reimbursed for remaining registration.
+This can be done by taking your licence plates and paperwork to VicRoads to get reimbursed for remaining registration.

 Typically, around $50 per month will be reimbursed to you.